 The word Happiness means different things to different people.
 Same word, different meanings.
-Yet, happiness is no illusion.
+Still, happiness is no illusion.

-A dictionary defines happiness as "the feeling one gets when good things happen to him". and someone once told me that it's when you don't want to be anywhere else.
+A dictionary defines happiness as "the feeling one gets when good things happen to him".
+Someone once defined it as the feeling "You don't want to be anywhere else".

 There is a sort of validation to happiness.
 In Hebrew the words Happy and Validated spell the same – מאושר .
 It's an approval to your existance, to your worth. it is usually connected to actively doing something a person feels is valuable.
 If something is important to you and you are not actively trying to forward it, no matter how many pleasures you encounter, there can be hardly any happiness.

-The above picture is an interesting optical illusion that is very relevant to our story.
+The above picture is a very famous optical illusion that is closely connected to our story.

-Most people looking at the picture only see a young woman in profile, but there is also an older, quite uglier woman hidden there… can you see her?
+Most people looking at the picture only see the profile of a young woman, but there is also an older, quite uglier woman hidden there… can you see her?

 Hint: The young woman's ear is the old woman's eye.
 The moth of the old woman is outlined by the nacklace on the young woman's neck and the young woman's cheek is the old woman's nose.

 I was invited to do a lecture on the subject of happiness at an Old Age home in small town in Israel.